muky-albaneey/VAULTIFY_NEW_BACKEND/COMPLETE_USER_GUIDE.md

 5. ✅ Cross-estate visibility is prevented

 ### Important Notes:
-- ✅ Items are automatically estate-scoped based on reporter's estate
+- ✅ Items require `estate_id` in request body (must match user's estate)
 - ✅ Only residents in the same estate can see items
 - ✅ Items can include images and contact information
 - ✅ Items are sorted by date reported (newest first)
 - ✅ Estate filtering happens automatically in queries
+- ✅ Users can update and delete their own items

 ---